zbuzzeo/Challenge-Largest-Palindrome-Product/README.md

     10 is a two-digit number
     1996 is a four-digit number

+## Advanced

+Write a test for finding the largest palindrome product of 4 digits, and another test for 5 digits.

+Make the tests pass and push to your `advanced` branch.

+---

 There are **2** tests initially, make the tests pass.

 1. Find the largest palindrome made from the product of 2 two-digit numbers is 9009 = 91 × 99.